otonyoadmin/0gravopenpub/pages/01.blog/blog.md

 ---

 # Desire Dynamics
+## Self Sifting Human Knowledge Processing
-## Knowledge For Positive Participation
+## Infinitely Open Mind Knowledge For Positive Participation
-## Keep yourself safe, Anti-Fragile Self Conception
+## Anti-Fragile Self Conception
 ## Then & Only Then, Start Opening Your I's